RJuall/rj-mern-learn/js-weird-parts/js-weird-parts_notes.md

 A function will follow outer environment references all the way down to the global environment to find a variable--this is the Scope Chain

 Can think about when functions are created

+#### Scope, ES6, and `let`

+Scope: Where a variable is available in code, and if it's truly the _same_ variable or a new copy

+`let` is a different way of declaring variables compared to `var`

+`let` creates variables in block scope

+While the variables declared with `let` are still created in memory the same way as `var`, they cannot be called before they are instantiated--they will not return `undefined` in that instance, it will throw an error

+`let` variables are only available in the block they are created, as defined by `{}`

+#### Asynchronous Callbacks

+Asynchronous: More than one at a time

+How does JS handle asynchronous events, being, itself, synchronous

+The browser is running all sorts of code simultaneously while running the JS engine

+Event Queue

+JS looks at the event queue once the execution stack is empty

+So, JS just runs through its normal code and looks for events once its done.
+That's how JS handles asynchronous events.

+JS handles those events in the order they happen

+#### Types and JavaScript

+Dynamic Typing: Variables are not specified to be a particular type, their types are figured out during execution

+As opposed to static typing, where variable types are specified before execution/compilation